Using the NEHGS Library

 Accessing Library Resources from Home

-The library catalog is also the portal for our expanding Digital Library.
-NEHGS members logged on to AmericanAncestors.org from home or within the library will find thousands of links to online versions of books and manuscripts from our collections.
-Some of these online resources have been created by NEHGS ( browse our digital library here), and some are found on other organizations’ websites.
-Certain books published since 1923, and still subject to copyright restrictions, may be borrowed online by one user at a time and then returned.
+The library catalog is also the portal for our expanding Digital Collections.
+Researchers can find thousands of links there to online versions of books and manuscripts from our collections.
+Some of these online resources have been created by NEHGS ( browse our digital collections here), and some are found on other organizations’ websites.
+Certain books may be borrowed online by one user at a time and then returned.
 Here is an example.

 Preparing for Your Visit